Roth Conversions Using a Bonus Annuity

 The Tax Side: Why Timing Changes Everything

 A Roth conversion moves assets from a pre-tax IRA or 401(k) into a Roth IRA, triggering taxable income in the year of conversion.
 The trade-off is straightforward: pay tax now in exchange for tax-free growth and tax-free qualified withdrawals later.
-But when you introduce a bonus annuity into the equation, you introduce a second lever—timing.
+But when a bonus annuity enters the equation, it introduces a second lever — timing — that changes what is taxed, how much, and in which year.
+Two primary approaches represent the most common structural choices: convert first, or fund first.

-In a convert-first structure, you convert pre-tax dollars into a Roth IRA before purchasing the annuity.
-You pay tax on the original IRA balance, not the bonus-enhanced value.
-Once the funds are inside the Roth, you purchase the bonus annuity, and the bonus credits inside the Roth.
-That means both the bonus and all future growth occur in a tax-free environment.
-This approach often appeals to households that are carefully managing current tax brackets and looking for predictable reporting.
+In a convert-first structure, pre-tax dollars are converted into a Roth IRA before purchasing the annuity.
+Tax is paid on the original IRA balance — not the bonus-enhanced value.
+Once funds are inside the Roth, the bonus annuity is purchased, and the bonus credits inside the Roth.
+Both the bonus and all future growth then occur in the tax-free environment.
+This approach appeals to households carefully managing current-year tax brackets who want predictable reporting and want the bonus to compound inside the Roth rather than contributing to the taxable conversion amount.
+Our resource on Roth conversion windows explained covers the optimal timing windows for this convert-first approach.
+Our guide on how a Roth IRA works explains the qualified distribution rules that determine when Roth growth and income become tax-free.

-In a fund-first strategy, you place IRA dollars directly into a bonus annuity within the traditional IRA.
+In a fund-first structure, IRA dollars are placed directly into a bonus annuity within the traditional IRA.
 The bonus credits immediately, increasing the IRA contract value.
-Later—perhaps during a lower-income year—you convert the entire, now-larger value into a Roth IRA.
-The taxable amount is higher, but so is the Roth balance after conversion.
-For clients who anticipate temporary income dips or defined Roth conversion windows, this can be compelling.
+Later — during a lower-income year or a defined conversion window — the entire now-larger value is converted to a Roth IRA.
+The taxable amount is higher because it includes the bonus-enhanced balance, but so is the resulting Roth balance after conversion.
+For clients who anticipate temporary income dips or defined low-bracket windows in specific future years, this can produce a larger Roth base despite the higher one-year tax cost.
+Both methods interact with RMD timing, which is why planning outlined in our resource on RMDs after SECURE 2.0 and our guide on required minimum distributions should be consulted — once RMDs begin, they can constrain conversion flexibility for large one-year events.

-Imagine a $100,000 IRA balance and a 20% bonus annuity option.
-In a convert-first scenario, you convert $100,000, pay tax on that amount, and then purchase the annuity inside the Roth.
-The contract reflects $120,000 on day one, and all growth from that point forward is tax-free if rules are met.
+To make the mechanics concrete: assume a $100,000 IRA balance and a 20% bonus annuity option.
+In a convert-first scenario, $100,000 is converted, tax is paid on that amount, and then the annuity is purchased inside the Roth.
+The contract reflects $120,000 on day one, and all growth from that point forward is tax-free if qualified distribution rules are met.
+The $20,000 bonus was never taxed — it appeared inside the Roth after the conversion was already complete.

 Income Planning: Beyond the Conversion